pRiVi/olsr-relay/README.md

 oslrd is flooded through the link.
 Beside of the broadcasts you have the full functionality of bridging.

-Via this tool you can resolve this problem the following way:
+On your linux you can do this the following way:

     echo 1 > /proc/sys/net/ipv4/conf/wlan0/proxy_arp
     echo 1 > /proc/sys/net/ipv4/conf/eth0/proxy_arp